PFHagolani/Cell-Signaling-Stabilizes-Against-Noise/README.md

 	B. Some of the genes dynamics have been simplified.
 For details on these conditions see the suplementary information of "ARTICLE LINK".

-2. Complex morphologies of each of the ensembles used in the article
+2. Initial developmental pattern of each of the ensembles used in the article